Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 At Igloo Hotel Kakslauttanen in Finland, you can watch the Northern Lights right from your bed!

-The igloos are insulated in a way to make the indoor temperature comfortable, even when the temperature drops below -4°F or -20°C.
+The igloos are insulated in a way that makes the indoor temperature comfortable, even when the temperature drops below -4°F or -20°C.

-Kakslauttanen is one of Finland's most famous destinations and offers everything from horseback riding to reindeer safaris - that is, sleigh rides with reindeer.
+Kakslauttanen is one of Finland's most famous destinations.
+It offers everything from horseback riding to reindeer safaris—that is, sleigh rides with reindeer and Santa hats!

 You will not find more winter idyll anywhere else!